caspervonb/caspervonb.github.bak/_posts/2015-03-07-git-recipes-for-the-rest-of-us.markdown

   - /tools/git-recipies-for-the-rest-of-us/
 ---

+> Got a recipe that should have been here?
+> Leave a comment below.

 In this day and age, nearly everyone uses git.
 From designers to engineers we all depend on it.
 Despite git being a really good version control system, enevitably we do sometimes mess up and have to fix our configuration and/or working tree, or just plain forget how to do that one thing we rarely do.

 ## Change authentication timeout